Darren Beckford: Post-retirement

 Beckford also began working for The Prince's Trust working with youngsters in Manchester.
 In September 1998 he won a successful tribunal case against the trust for being racially victimised.

 Beckford was featured on the Sky Sports series "Where Are They Now?", and he is now working as an attendance officer at Claremont Primary School in Moss Side, Manchester.

 Personal life

 His parents, Dudley and Valdene, were from Jamaica.
-His brother Jason Beckford is a former professional footballer, and his nephew Ethan Beckford has also played professional football.
+His brother Jason Beckford is a former professional footballer.
+His nephew Ethan Beckford has also played professional football.
+Lauren, his daughter from his first marriage, played for Manchester United Women and Everton.
+His stepson, Danny Webber, also played professional football.